 - The Board has established an organisational structure with clearly defined lines of responsibilities, authority limits and accountability aligned to business and operations requirements which support the maintenance of a strong control environment;

-- Operational Committees have also been established with appropriate empowerment to ensure effective management and supervision of the Group’s core business operations.
-These committees include the Management Committee, Operation Committee, Credit Control Committee, Inventory Control Committee and Logistics Committee.
+- Management has also established committees with appropriate empowerment to ensure effective management and supervision of the Group’s core business operations.
+These committees include the Management Committee, ERM Committee, Operation Committee, Credit Control Committee, Inventory Control Committee and Logistics Committee.

 - Quarterly financial results and other information are provided to the Audit Committee and the Board.
-This oversight review allows the Board to monitor and evaluate the Group’s performance in achieving its corporate objectives;
+This oversight reviews allow the Board to monitor and evaluate the Group’s performance in achieving its corporate objectives;

 - The annual budget is reviewed and approved by the Board.
 The actual performance would be reviewed against the targets on a quarterly basis allowing timely response and necessary action plans to be taken to improve the performance;